a-mhamdi/devops-starter-pack/docker/README.md

 ![Docker Architecture](arch.svg)

-The diagram above shows Docker's architecture with the Docker daemon, containers, images, and the host system.
+The diagram above shows `Docker`'s architecture with the `Docker` daemon, containers, images, and the host system.

 > [!TIP]
 >